-As per the International Conference on Harmonization Good Clinical Practice (ICH GCP) Guideline 4.9.4, a key responsibility of an investigator is to maintain certain trial-related documents so that it is possible to evaluate the ethical and procedural conduct of a trial and the quality of the data produced.
-These “Essential Documents,” including both participant-specific documents and study-related documents are specified in section 8 of the ICH GCP Guideline.
+As per the International Conference on Harmonization Good Clinical Practice (ICH GCP) Guideline 4.9.4, a key responsibility of an investigator is to maintain trial-related documents which permit evaluation of the conduct of a trial and the quality of the data produced.
+These “Essential Documents,” include both participant-specific documents and regulatory and protocol-related documents, and are specified in ICH GCP Guideline section 8.0.

 |Participant Files||Research Subject Eligibility Assessment Form: Helps you document individual research subject eligibility assessments.|